Last updated on October 8th, 2024

 Vokera Boiler Pressure

-If your Vokera boiler pressure is under 1 bar then you should increase the pressure.
-If your Vokera boiler pressure is over 1.5 bar when the system is cold, then you should reduce the pressure.
+If your pressure is under 1 bar, you should increase it.
+If it is over 1.5 bar when the system is cold, you should reduce it.

-The boiler pressure when the heating is on can rise to over 2 bar.
+The boiler pressure can rise to over 2 bar when the heating is on.
 This is perfectly normal as the heat expands the water inside the central heating system when the heating is turned on.

 How to Increase the Pressure

-If your Vokera boiler pressure drops below 1 bar you will need to increase the pressure.
+If your pressure drops below 1 bar you must increase it.

 Boiler Pressure Too High

-To reduce boiler pressure you must let some air or water out of the heating system.
+To reduce the pressure you must let some air or water out of the heating system.

 Here are the 5 best ways to reduce pressure: